cryspen/hacl-packages/Readme.md

 ![][status]

-The Cryspen High Assurance Crypto Library (HACL) is a C library with Rust, OCaml, and JavaScript bindings based on [HACL*], [Vale], and [Evercrypt].
+The High Assurance Crypto Library (HACL) is a C library with Rust, OCaml, and JavaScript bindings based on [HACL*], [Vale], and [Evercrypt].

 [//]: # "links"